 - a.
-Each application form for a Key Employee or a Primary Management Official, as well as for all other Employee license applicants, unless otherwise specifically exempted by the Gaming Commission, shall contain the notices set forth in subsections (1) and (2) below: - (1) Privacy Act Notice:
+Each application form for a Key Employee or a Primary Management Official, as well as for all other Employee license applicants, unless otherwise specifically exempted by the Gaming Commission, shall contain the most current notices set forth in subsections (1) and (2) below as set by the NIGC and Federal Bureau of Investigation: - (1) Privacy Act Notice as authorized by 25 U.S.C. §2701 et seq.